esaulpaugh/headlong/README.md

 # headlong
-An ultra-fast Recursive Length Prefix Java library for use on the ethereum network.
+An ultra-fast Recursive Length Prefix library in Java for use on the Ethereum network (see https://github.com/ethereum/wiki/wiki/RLP ).
 Highly optimized to avoid unnecessary loops, branches, array accesses, and object creation.
-Where possible, switch statements are used instead of ifs (DataType.java) and loops are unrolled.
-Some loops are avoided by using switch statements whose cases all fall through to the bottom (Integers.java).
+Where possible, switch statements are used instead of series of ifs (DataType.java) and loops are unrolled.
+Some loops are avoided by using switch statements whose cases fall through (Integers.java).

 When decoding, the source array is retained throughout and is shared by all items.
 The first time an item's data (payload) bytes are read is when the caller specifically demands that item's data.